MaxSvargal/cascade/packages/cascade-graph/dspec/cfv_models.dspec.md

     flowFqn: String { required: true; }
     name?: String { description: "Human-readable test name."}
     description?: String { description: "Human-readable test description." }
     triggerInput: cfv_models.Any { required: true; description: "Input data for the flow trigger.
-Should conform to trigger's output schema." }
+Should conform to the trigger's OUTPUT schema (triggerOutputSchema) since this is what the trigger provides to the flow, not what the trigger receives from external events." }
     initialContext?: Record<String, cfv_models.Any> { description: "Initial context variable values." }
     componentMocks?: List<cfv_models.MockedComponentResponse>
     assertions: List<cfv_models.TestCaseAssertion> { required: true; }